suchanek/proteusPy/README.md

          ```
           $ git-lfs track "*.csv" "*.pkl" "*.mp4"
           $ git clone https://github.com/suchanek/proteusPy/proteusPy.git
-         ```
-     - cd into the repo
-      ```
+          $ cd proteusPy
           $ conda env create --name proteusPy --file=proteusPy.yml
           $ conda activate proteusPy
           $ pip install .
          ```
-  3. Profit!
+  1. Profit!
 OK, just kidding.
 I hope you enjoy using proteusPy and would love to hear any success/insights gleaned from any subsequent work.

 ### General Usage
 Once the package is installed one can use the existing notebooks for analysis of the RCSB Disulfide database.
 The ``notebooks`` directory contains all of my Jupyter notebooks and is a good place to start.
 The ``DisulfideAnalysis.ipynb`` notebook contains the first analysis paper.
 The ``programs`` subdirectory contains the primary programs for downloading the RCSB disulfide-containing structure files, (``DisulfideDownloader.py``), extracting the disulfides and creating the database loaders (``DisulfideExtractor.py``) and cluster analysis, (``DisulfideClass_Analysis.py``).